 What if I’m wrestling with guilt for not doing more?

 Name the guilt before God and a trusted friend if possible.
 Measure your days by love, not by impossible standards.
-Psalm 103:13-14 assures us that the Lord has compassion and remembers our frame, that we are dust.
+Psalm 103:13-14 shows how the Lord has compassion for our fragile, human frames.

 Scripture promises that meet us right where we are